 TRUFFLE POTATOES

 Boil the kettle.
-Place the potato pieces in a pot of salted water.
+Place the Potato pieces in a pot of salted water.
 Bring to a boil and cook until soft, 15-20 minutes.
 Drain and return to the pot.
 Add a knob of butter (optional) and a splash of water or milk (optional).
 Mash with a fork, mix through the truffle seasoning, and cover.

 CHARRED BEANS